OuhscBbmc/BbmcResources/instructions/odbc-dsn.md

     ![open-odbc-panel](images/open-odbc-panel.png)

 1. Create the Data Source.
+Choose the ODBC version you downloaded & installed a few steps above.
 Click 'Add', then select the newest SQL Server driver, then click 'Finish.'

     ![create-data-source](images/create-data-source.png)